SRC-2019-0017 : Adobe Acrobat Pro DC Distiller PostScript File Parsing Type 1 Font FontBBox Stack Buffer Overflow Remote Code Execution Vulnerability

 The specific flaw exists within the processing of PostScript files.
 The issue results from the lack of proper validation of the length of user-supplied data prior to copying it to a fixed-length stack-based buffer.
 An attacker can leverage this vulnerability to execute code in the context of the current process.

-Adobe has issued an update to correct these vulnerabilities.
+Adobe has issued an update to correct this vulnerability.
 More details can be found at:

 - 2019-01-15 – Verified and acquired by iDefense